 A multimedia section stores images, videos, audio files and documents and their sources associated to the historical event.

-Similar to the extension of the Area name step, also Hivent names can be chosen among a collection of Wikipedia articles describing historical events.
+Similar to the extension of the Area name step, Hivent names can also be chosen from a collection of Wikipedia articles describing historical events.
 Selecting a name from a Wikipedia article automatically fills the information section and adds multimedia files from the Wikipedia article.
 The Edit Operation is automatically entered in the section.
 With this separation, different Edit Operations at different dates can be associated with one Hivent, increasing the accuracy and precision of the Hivent Model.